sourcecrypto/sourcecrypto.github.io/_pages/featured.md

   caption   : "@Delpadschnick | [CryptoDesign.io](https://CryptoDesign.io)"
 excerpt: "[Source Crypto Discord Chat](https://discord.gg/ahTuPMY) is a landing pad..
 I drop links there on the fly, occasionaly exporting and publishing the [channels](/discolog/) here.
 The next step is to systematically build better, more organized resources with the server as a starting point."
 intro:
+  - image_path: /images/SourceCrypto-discolog.png
-  - excerpt: 'There is so much to learn about, I mostly manage to avoid thinking about scammy stuff and icos, and really whatever you are hyped about, I probably don't care.
+    excerpt: "There is so much to learn about, I mostly manage to avoid thinking about scammy stuff and icos, and really whatever you are hyped about, I probably don't care.
 So the application section is in rough shape..
 I don't spend a lot of time there.
 Tech, History, Development, Webwork.
-I care about real web technologies.'
+I care about real web technologies."
+    url: "/discolog/"
+    btn_label: "DiscoLog"
+    btn_class: "btn--primary"
 feature_row:
   - image_path: /images/blockchain-tech-teaser.png
     alt: "Preview image for Blockchain Tech Category."